-The Arden and Macaulay urban renewal area is located less than three kilometres north-west of the central city of Melbourne, close to the Parkville National Employment and Innovation Cluster.
+The Arden and Macaulay urban renewal areas are located approximately 2 kilometres north-west of the CBD, close to the Parkville National Employment and Innovation Cluster.

-Including industrial segments of North Melbourne and Kensington, it will be renewed to transition into a sustainable living and working environment.
+With industrial segments in North Melbourne and Kensington, the areas will be renewed to transition into sustainable living and working environments.

-The urban renewal area of Macaulay has already been rezoned to cater for population growth.
-The urban renewal of Arden is now being planned around the new Arden Station.
-The area around Arden Station, called Arden Central, will have the most intensive commercial and employment uses and a major civic space.
+The Macaualy urban renewal area has been rezoned to cater for population growth.
+Arden is now being planned to make way for the opening of the new North Melbourne Station by 2025.
+The area around the new station, Arden Central, will have intensive commercial employment uses and a major civic open space.

-Both Arden and Macaulay will be planned to reflect best practice in energy, water and waste resource management.
-The Moonee Ponds Creek corridor will be upgraded and new public spaces, including neighbourhood parks and plazas, will be introduced.
+Both Arden and Macaulay will reflect best practice in energy, water and water resource management.
+The Moonee Ponds Creek corridor will be revitalised by public spaces including neighbourhood parks and plazas.

-The City of Melbourne and government agencies will work collaboratively during the planning and delivery of key strategic projects occurring within the Arden and Macaulay urban renewal area.
+The City of Melbourne and government agencies is working collaboratively during the planning and delivery of key strategic projects occurring within the Arden and Macaulay urban renewal area.